StephenThink/superthink/content/collections/case_studies/nap-bioscript-animation.md

       values:
         type: the_problem
         custom_header: ' '
+        intro: |-
-        intro: 'As more events went digital in 2020, our friends at Bioscript needed to up their digital conference game.
+          As more events went digital in 2020, our friends at Bioscript needed to up their digital conference game.
 That’s why they came to us ahead of a prestigious medical publications event where they were exhibiting.
-“How” they asked us, “can we tell our story when we’ll only get a few seconds to tell it?”'
+“How” they asked us, “can we tell our story when we’ll only get a few seconds to tell it?”

+          Good question.
+And one we were happy to answer.
+We worked with the Bioscript team to whittle their points downs so they were sharper than sharp.
+And then, we developed supporting visuals that reflected what was being said in the words.
+Maybe it wasn't the same as being there in person.
+But we made sure Bioscript got their message across in a simple and clear way.
         video_choice: Video
         video: /assets/work/brand/bioscript-animation/Bioscript-Brand-11-Large-927x522.mp4
   -